BDC Hamburger Icon

 Intentionally target website visitors at pivotal moments.

 • Timing: Create different pop-ups for specific moments in your website visitors’ experience.
-For example, you can create different pop-ups for visitors just entering the site, customers about to leave the site, visitors who navigate to a specific page of your site, and those scrolling to a certain point on a webpage.
-It’s best to wait at least 10 seconds after a visitor has arrived on your company’s website before you trigger a pop-up.
+For example, you can create different pop-ups for visitors just entering the site, customers about to leave the site, visitors who navigate to a specific page of your site and those scrolling to a certain point on a webpage.
+It’s best to wait at least 10 seconds after a visitor has arrived on your company’s website before triggering a pop-up.

 • Segmentation: It’s crucial to personalize pop-ups through segmentation.
 Target visitors from specific locations or sources with messaging that aligns with their beliefs, situational understandings and desires.
 Your business can also create different email pop-ups for new and returning visitors to increase customer retention and growth.